Trinity Episcopal Church (Muscatine, Iowa): Diocese of Iowa

 The Diocese of Iowa was organized by Bishop Kemper in 1853.
 He invited the clergy and representatives of the various congregations of the state to a meeting at Trinity Church in Muscatine on August 17.
 In the absence of the bishop the Rev. Alfred Louderbeck of Trinity Church in Davenport was elected the chairman.
 At this gathering, the constitutions and canons for the new diocese were adopted, and plans were made for the election of a bishop.
-On October 18, 1854, Rev. Henry Washington Lee, rector of St. Luke's Church in Rochester, New York was elected bishop at Trinity Church in Davenport.
+On October 18, 1854, the Rev. Henry Washington Lee, rector of St. Luke's Church in Rochester, New York was elected bishop at Trinity Church in Davenport.

 The Diocese of Iowa began participating in Education in Ministry in 1989.
 It is a theological extension program of the School of Theology of the University of the South.
 Trinity and St. Paul's Indian Mission in Sioux City were the original centers for the people of Iowa to gather for the program.